yogesh-desai/WebCrawlerTokopedia/README.md

 * Currently, it uses GUI mode of the Google-Chrome.
 Need to implement the `--headless` functionality.
 * Make the code more Faster and stable.
-* More Testing and profiling.
+* More Testing and profiling to understand Memory related issues.

+## Known Issues

+* Currently, this code works as expected for small websites; but consumes lot of memory and eventually gives error/ exits.

 Please feel free to generate pull requests or issues. :)